gantry/docs/pages/01.gantry5/01.basics/07.uninstallation/docs.md

 ![Setting Another Template as Default](uninstall_gantry_1.png) {.border .shadow}

-To uninstall the gantry template, you will first have to ensure that it is not set as the default template.
-Go to **Extensions → Template Manager**, select the checkbox to any other site template that is not gantry, and click **Default** in the button toolbar.
+To uninstall the Gantry template, you will first have to ensure that it is not set as the default template.
+Go to **Extensions → Template Manager**, select the checkbox to any other site template that is not Gantry, and click **Default** in the button toolbar.

 {% endset %}
 {% set tab2 %}

-To uninstall the gantry theme, you will first have to ensure that it's not activated.
+To uninstall the Gantry theme, you will first have to ensure that it's not activated.
 Go to **Appearance → Themes** and click on the **Activate** on any other theme that is not gantry.
 After that, you can simply click on the **Delete** button next to the Gantry theme.

 {% endset %}
 {{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}